rjtownsend/romelloskuggs/README.md

 ## A starter website for Drupal 8 Developers

-Installs and configures core and contrib modules plus a [bootstrap subtheme](https://github.com/rjtownsend/bs_subtheme).
+Installs and configures core and contrib modules plus the [bootstrap_sass](https://www.drupal.org/project/bootstrap_sass) theme.
 Project goal is to provide a starter website for developers and site-builders similar to a starter theme for front-end developers.
-Using the ```composer.json``` from the [Romello Skuggs Installer](https://github.com/rjtownsend/romelloskuggs-installer) is recommended.

 Usage: